-¶ 80.
-The executive committee shall consist of the bishops, and one traveling elder and one lay member from each of the general conference districts, to be selected by the general conference from its members.
+- ¶ 100.
+The executive committee shall consist of the bishops, and one traveling elder and one lay member from each of the general conference districts, to be selected by the general conference from its members. - ¶ 101.

-¶81.
 The executive committee shall meet annually, and whenever the bishops or one-third of the committee shall deem it necessary.
-A majority of the members elected shall constitute a quorum for transacting business.

-¶ 82.
-The executive committee shall, during the interim of the general conference sessions, fill all vacancies occurring, either in its own body or in any of the general conference elective offices, subject to the provisions of the Discipline.

-¶83.
-The executive committee shall constitute a court of appeals, which shall, if necessary, hold a session once a year, for the purpose of trying all appeals that may be taken thereto by any traveling preachers, from the decision of an annual conference.
+A majority of the members elected shall constitute a quorum for transacting business. - ¶ 102.
+1. The executive committee shall, during the interim of the general conference sessions, fill all vacancies occurring, either in its own body or in any of the general conference elective offices, subject to the provisions of the Discipline. - 2.
+The executive committee may elect by ballot an assistant publishing agent; the publishing agent may nominate. - ¶ 103.
+1. The executive committee shall constitute a court of appeals, which shall, if necessary, hold a session once a year, for the purpose of trying all appeals that may be taken thereto by any traveling preachers, from the decision of an annual conference.
 One of the bishops shall preside at the trial of appeal cases.
-Eight members of the committee on appeals shall constitute a quorum.
+Eight members of the committee on appeals shall constitute a quorum. - 2.
 The executive committee shall have the power to decide all questions of law referred to it in the interim of the general conferences.
-In case of any alleged legal irregularities in a trial court, where such court shall deliver a verdict against the Church, the prosecution may, upon a written recital of such irregularities, apply to the executive committee or the general conference for a writ of review, and it shall be the province of the body receiving such application to review the proceedings of the lower court as recited, and if such body shall find the alleged irregularities to exist, the case may be remanded for a new trial, but such case can be remanded but once.
-The executive committee shall elect by ballot an assistant publishing agent; the publishing agent may nominate. ¶ 84.
+In case of any alleged legal irregularities in a trial court, where such court shall deliver a verdict against the Church, the prosecution may upon a written recital of such irregularities, apply to the executive committee or the general conference for a writ of review, and it shall be the province of the body receiving such application to review the proceedings of the lower court as recited, and if such body shall find the alleged irregularities to exist, the case may be remanded for a new trial, but such case can be remanded but once.

+3. The executive committee shall also constitute the board of conference claimants.

+¶104.
 The executive committee shall have general supervision of the publishing interests of the church during the interim of the general conference sessions, and shall carefully examine into their condition.
 It shall not, however, have power to change the site of the publishing house, except with the consent of three-fourths of all the members, who shall be present at a regularly called meeting.

-EXECUTIVE COMMITTEE

-THE ANNUAL CONFERENCES.\
+THE ANNUAL CONFERENCES

-¶ 85.
-Each annual conference shall be composed of all the traveling, supernumerary and superannuated preachers who have been duly received into full connection, within its bounds, and of lay delegates elected by the several circuits, as providedfor in paragraph 109 (2), and women evangelists as provided for in paragraph 152, subdivision 4.
+¶105.
+Each annual conference shall be composed of all the traveling, supernumerary and superannuated preachers who have been duly received into full membership, within its bounds, and of lay delegates elected by the several circuits, as provided for in paragraph 130 (2), and women evangelists as provided for in paragraph 172 (4).

-¶ 86.
-Each circuit shall be entitled to one delegate, and whenever there shall be more than one preacher traveling upon a circuit, if the preacher or preachers be members in full connection in conference, the circuit shall be entitled to one additional delegate for every such additional preacher.
+¶ 106.
+Each circuit shall be entitled to one delegate, and whenever there shall be more than one preacher traveling upon a circuit, if the preacher or preachers be members in full relation in conference, the circuit shall be entitled to one additional delegate for every such additional preacher.

-¶87.
-There shall be the following annual conferences, to wit: The Genesee, the Illinois, the Susquehanna, the Michigan, the Kansas, the Minnesota and Northern Iowa, the New York, the Iowa, the Wisconsin, the North Michigan, the Ohio, the Central Illinois, the Texas, the Missouri, the West Kansas, the South Dakota, the Pittsburg, the California, the East Michigan, the Louisiana, the Oregon, the West Iowa, the Wabash, the Colorado, the North Minnesota, the North Indiana, the Nebraska, the Southern California, the Arkansas and southern Missouri, the Columbia River, the Washington, the Platte River, the West Ontario, the East Ontario, the Kentucky and Tennessee, the
+¶ 107.
+There shall be the following annual conferences, to wit: The Genesee, the Illinois, the Susquehanna, the Michigan, the Kansas, the Minnesota and Northern Iowa, the New York, the Iowa, the Wisconsin, the North Michigan, the Ohio, the Central Illinois, the Texas, the Missouri, the West Kansas, the South Dakota, the Pittsburgh, the California, the East Michigan, the Louisiana, the Oregon, the West Iowa, the Wabash, the Colorado, the North Minnesota, the Nebraska, the Southern California, the Arkansas and Southern Missouri, the Columbia River, the Washington, the Platte River, the West Ontario, the East Ontario, the Kentucky and Tennessee, the